franciskershaw/slice-of-pie/README.md

 12. Add your live hostname to the *ALLOWED_HOSTS* section of *settings.py*, using a comma to separate from the 'localhost'
 13. Add your code changes to the staging area, commit, and push to GitHub.
 14. Finally, enable automatic deployment to Heroku:
-    * Navigate to the 'Deploy' section
+    * Navigate to the 'Deploy' section.
-    * Scroll to the Deployment method section
+    * Scroll to the Deployment method section.
-    * Click connect to GitHub
+    * Click connect to GitHub.
-    * Search for your repository and select it
+    * Search for your repository and select it.
-    * Scroll down to 'Automatic Deployment, and click 'Enable Automatic Deploys'
+    * Scroll down to 'Automatic Deployment, and click 'Enable Automatic Deploys'.

 ## Setting up Amazon Web Services (AWS)

-You will likely need to host static files and iamges with AWS for a site like this, and can do so with the following steps:
+You will likely need to host static files and images with AWS for a site like this, and can do so with the following steps:
-### S3
+### *S3*
 1. Create a free AWS account and head to the AWS management console.
 2. Search for **S3** or find it in the services section, then create a new bucket.
-3. Enter a bucket name (chosing the name of your project would be logical here) and select the nearest available region, uncheck 'Block public access' box, then click 'Create bucket'.
+3. Enter a bucket name (choosing the name of your project would be logical here) and select the nearest available region, uncheck *Block public access* box, then click *Create bucket*.
-4. Click into the newly created bucket, navigate to 'Properties' tab, turn on static website hosting, and fill in index and error document fields with *index.html* and *error.html* respectively.
+4. Click on the newly created bucket, navigate to *Properties* tab, turn on static website hosting, and fill in index and error document fields with *index.html* and *error.html* respectively.
 5. In the Permissions section, paste in the following configuration:
 ```
 [